apache/spark/docs/howto/operator/google/cloud/stackdriver.rst

 Use the :class:`~airflow.providers.google.cloud.operators.stackdriver.StackdriverUpsertNotificationChannelOperator`
 to upsert Notification Channels identified by given channel JSON string.
-If the channel with the give name already exists, then the opertaor updates the existing channel otherwise creates a new one.
+If the channel with the give name already exists, then the operator updates the existing channel otherwise creates a new one.

 Using the operator
 """"""""""""""""""